jrg94/portfolio-project/doc/05-component-kernel-implementation/05-component-kernel-implementation.md

 1. (3 points) In this assignment, you must select a representation for your kernel implementation and justify it.
-Remember that there are a variety of reasons for selecting a particular representation, but a good start is to choose one that would easy to work with.
+Remember that there are a variety of reasons for selecting a particular representation, but a good start is to choose one that would be easy to work with.
 Also, remember that part of selecting a representation is also explaining which configurations are valid and how the representation will be interpreted.
 2. (3 points) In the source code, you must provide that actual convention and